lzptr/VS_Code_ROS/README.md

 "C_Cpp.intelliSenseEngine": "Disabled",
 ```

-This should set up clangd for intellisense.
+This should set up clangd as a intellisense provider for all your project.
+If you only want to activate it for this workspace, you could add a settings.json file to your
+catkin workspace inside the centralized .vscode folder.
 But you will still build and debug using the C/C++ extension.

 ## 4) Create Your Package